gitpan/Params-Validate/README.md

     );

-The value of the "regex" key may be either a string or a pre-compiled regex created via C<qr>.
+The value of the "regex" key may be either a string or a pre-compiled regex created via `qr`.

 If the value being checked against a regex is undefined, the regex is explicitly checked against the empty string ('') instead, in order to avoid "Use of uninitialized value" warnings.

-The C<Regexp::Common> module on CPAN is an excellent source of regular expressions suitable for validating input.
+The `Regexp::Common` module on CPAN is an excellent source of regular expressions suitable for validating input.

-=head2 Callback Validation
+## Callback Validation

 If none of the above are enough, it is possible to pass in one or more callbacks to validate the parameter.
-The callback will be given the B<value> of the parameter as its first argument.
+The callback will be given the **value** of the parameter as its first argument.
 Its second argument will be all the parameters, as a reference to either a hash or array.
 Callbacks are specified as hash reference.
 The key is an id for the callback (used in error messages) and the value is a subroutine